TacticalMetaphysics/LiSE/docs/_sources/allegedb/index.rst.txt

    :maxdepth: 2
    :caption: Contents:

-Object relational mapper for graphs with in-built revision control.
+State container and object-relational mapper for versioned graphs.

 allegedb serves its own special variants on the networkx graph classes:
 Graph, DiGraph, MultiGraph, and MultiDiGraph.
 Every change to them is